Nitrate supply estimates in upwelling systems

 Data available for download

 Data used in Messié and Chavez (2015): Seasonal monthly products in a 150 km coastal band, at 0.25° latitudinal resolution in the four major EBUS.
 Variables include nitrate supply from coastal upwelling and Ekman pumping, total nitrate supply, potential new production and N-ratio.
-Data sets used in the calculations are QuikSCAT winds, AVISO geostrophic currents, in situ nitrate concentration from various databases (mostly NODC), and satellite primary production (only used for the N-ratio).
+Data sets used in the calculations are QuikSCAT winds, AVISO geostrophic currents, in situ nitrate concentration from various databases (mostly NODC), and satellite primary production from the ocean productivity site (only used for the N-ratio).

 Please refer to the above publications when using these products.
 Contact: firstname.lastname@example.org.